Psyllid: Identification and biology

-Psyllid fossils have been found from the Early Permian before the flowering plants evolved.
+Eogyropsylla paveloctogenarius described from 46 mya Eocene shales from Montana is considered the oldest member of the Psyllodea.
+Other Psylloidea fossils are described from Baltic amber of the Middle to Upper Eocene (44-38 mya).
 The explosive diversification of the flowering plants in the Cretaceous was paralleled by a massive diversification of associated insects, and many of the morphological and metabolic characters that the flowering plants exhibit may have evolved as defenses against herbivorous insects.